davidisaaclee/matcher/README.md

-# matcher - pattern matching function generator
+# matcher

+A tiny library for creating pattern matching functions over custom types in vanilla Javascript.

 Good for:
 - **Defining methods for enum-like types that switch their behavior based on their